MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-install-netmon-and-the-netmon-usb-parser.md

 ---
-description: This topic provides installation information about Netmon and the USB ETW parsers.
+title: How to Install Netmon and USB ETW Parsers
-title: How to install Netmon and USB ETW Parsers ms.date: 09/11/2023
+description: This topic provides installation information about Netmon and the USB ETW parsers. ms.date: 01/16/2024
 ---

 # How to install Netmon and USB ETW Parsers